mattpolzin/OpenAPIKit/documentation/validation.md

 ### Adding Validations

-There are additionally a few built-in validations you can add that are not actually part of the OpenAPI Specifcation.
+There are a few built-in validations you can add that are not actually part of the OpenAPI Specifcation.
 For example, you might want to assert that your document should contain at least one `OpenAPI.PathItem`.
 This is not a default validation because the OpenAPI Specification allows omitting `PathItems` for security reasons depending upon the authorization of a person looking at the documentation.

 You can add a check for at least one `PathItem` with
 ```swift